Moir\'e fractals in twisted graphene layers: Implications of the above construction for the band structure

-In the above calculations we have ignored the lattice relaxation effect in the different region of the graphene bilayer.
-The non-uniformity in the local AA- and AB/BA-rich regions in TBLG leads to a different perpendicular distance between the constituting layers and therefore the interlayer hopping amplitudes $ w_{0} $ in local AA/BB-rich regions and $ w_{1} $ in AB/BA-rich regions differ.
-Here we show that the inclusion of corrugation effects in the Hamiltonian (\ref{eqn:2ham}) does not change the emergent fractality that is linked to the band structures.
-Using $ w_{0} = 79.7~\si{\milli\electronvolt} $ and $ w_{1} = 97.5~\si{\milli\electronvolt} $ \cite{Koshino2015,Carr2018,Carr2019,Leconte2022}, the band structures at the first magic angle $ \sim \ang{1.05} $ with two angles $ \theta_{r} \sim \ang{21.79} $ and $ \theta_{r} \sim \ang{13.17} $ are shown in the FIG.~(\ref{fig:corrband}).

-The recursive stacking of nets in the CPT framework generates an increasing number of smaller settlements in a given area.
-Similarly, the recursive moir\'{e} potential in a TBLG results in a growing number of electronic bands within a specific energy range, effectively enhancing the correlation effect.
-Both phenomena can be quantified by the same L\"oschian numbers $L_{N}$.
-A measure on the effect of this band engineering and emergent fractality due to the mEP on correlation can be understood in terms of the Hubbard parameter ratio $ \frac{U}{W}$.
-It is known that when the Fermi level lies within the flat band, $\frac{U}{W} \gg 1$.
-At a given iteration under an mEP, $U \rightarrow \frac{U}{s}$, where $U = e^{2}\theta/4\pi \kappa\epsilon_{0} a$ for the case without any mEP \cite{Cao2018II}, and $ s $ is the contractivity factor coming from the FG.
-Here $e$ is the electron charge and $\kappa=4$.
-However now for the closest flat band near the Fermi level, the bandwidth $W$ is reduced by a factor which is significantly larger than $s$.
-For example, in FIG.~\ref{fig:frac_strs_incomm}(a) the bandwidth is reduced from $ \sim 6\si{\milli\electronvolt}$ to $\sim 0.23\si{\milli\electronvolt}$, thereby increasing the ratio $ \frac{U}{W}$ $\sim 9$ times as compared to the MATBLG case.
-The effective mass $ m^{*} $ which scales as $ \sqrt{n}/v_{F}$ at the Fermi level increases as the superlattice density $n$ scales up by the L\"{o}schian $L_{N}$.
-For the same reason the density of states (DOS) goes up.
+Much like how the recursive stacking of nets in CPT leads to a proliferation of smaller settlements within a designated area, the recursive mEP in TBLG produce an expanding count of electronic bands within a defined energy range, thereby amplifying correlation effects, with both scenarios characterized by $L_{N}$.
+The impact of this band engineering and emergent fractality on electronic correlation can be understood through the Hubbard parameter ratio between the interaction energy $U$ and the band-width $t_W$ (the difference between the band maxima and minima).
+Since in (\ref{eqn:2ham}), $H_{\text{TBLG}}$ and the rotated MEP have different translational symmetry, $\lim_{ V_{0} \to 0}\frac{U}{t_{W}}$ doesn't yield the same ratio for pristine TBLG \cite{Cao2018II}.
+However this ratio depends on mEP $V_{0}$ when $E_{F}$ lies within the flat band, $\frac{U}{t_{W}} \gg 1$.
+Under an mEP, $U \rightarrow \frac{U}{s}$,for $U = e^{2}\theta/4\pi \kappa\epsilon_{0} a$ without any mEP (Appendix-\ref{ssec:9}), where $e$ is electronic charge and $\kappa=4$.
+However,the closest flat band near $E_{F}$ experiences a significantly larger reduction in bandwidth \textit{vs.} $s$. \textit{E.g.}, in FIG.\ref{fig:frac_strs_incomm}(a), the bandwidth decreases from $\sim 6\si{\milli\electronvolt}$ to $\sim 0.23\si{\milli\electronvolt}$ (FIG.\ref{fig:bw}), leading to $\sim 9$ times increase in $\frac{U}{t_W}$ \textit{vs.} MATBLG.
+The effective mass $m^{*}$ scales as $\sqrt{n}/v_{F}$ at $E_{F}$, increasing with the superlattice density $n$ scaled by $L_{N}$; so does DOS.